-1 2 location from the Dean of OHSU-PSU SPH.
-3 4 5 16.
-PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office hours and/or have private one on one conversations with students.
-This shall include access to computers and PSU systems as necessary to provide guidance to students.
-6 7 8 9 17.
-PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a need to travel to the OHSU campus the following: 10 11 12 a.
-OHSU tram passes andb.
+1 location from the Dean of OHSU-PSU SPH.
+2 3 16.
+PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office 4 hours and/or have private one on one conversations with students.
+This shall include access to 5 computers and PSU systems as necessary to provide guidance to students.
+6 7 17.
+PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a need 8 to travel to the OHSU campus the following: 9 OHCH.
+1 10 a.
+OHSU tram passes and 11 12 b.
 Tri-met passes subsidized at the same rate as offered to OHSU employees.
-13 14 15 16 17 18 18.
-The parties acknowledge that PSU faculty members and academic professionals who work in the OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU and consistent with the needs of the school/department/unit.
-The OHSU-PSU SPH will establish a shared governance procedure that will include the creation of a comprehensive and faculty-approved set of the OHSU-PSU SPH bylaws and will be consistent with PSU Faculty constitution.
-19 20 21 22 23 18.
-PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campus, and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel time to and from those sites to attend required meetings, and/or other teaching assignments, and/or other assigned tasks or meetings.
-24 25 26 27 19.
-PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members employed in the OHSU-PSU SPH.
-28 29 30 31 32 20.
+13 18.
+The parties acknowledge that PSU faculty members and academic professionals who work in the 14 OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU 15 and consistent with the needs of the school/department/unit.
+The OHSU-PSU SPH will establish a 16 shared governance procedure that will include the creation of a comprehensive and faculty-approved 17 set of the OHSU-PSU SPH bylaws and will be consistent with PSU Faculty constitution.
+18 19 18.
+PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campus, 20 and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel 21 time to and from those sites to attend required meetings, and/or other teaching assignments, and/or 22 23 other assigned tasks or meetings.
+24 19.
+PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could 25 alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members 26 employed in the OHSU-PSU SPH.
+27 28 20.
 This MOU shall be attached to and become a part of the parties' collective bargaining agreement.
-Alleged violations of this MOU shall be addressed through the contractual grievance procedure.
-33 34 35 36 Appendix 1 Guidelines used for Transfer of Academic Units to the OHSU/PSU Joint School of Public Health (SPH) 37 38 Preamble 39 40 This procedure applies only to the transfer of the unit indicated and shall not be precedential on future transfer of units across Schools and Colleges at PSU.
-41 42 43 I. Background and Purpose
+29 Alleged violations of this MOU shall be addressed through the contractual grievance procedure.
+30 31 32 A 11 4 33 Appendix 1 Guidelines used for Transfer of Academic Units to the 34 35 OHSU/PSU Joint School of Public Health (SPH) 36 Office / 130 Joint School of 1 dolle freatth (3111) 37 Preamble 38 39 This procedure applies only to the transfer of the unit indicated and shall not be precedential on future 40 transfer of units across Schools and Colleges at PSU.
+41 42 I. Background and Purpose 43